What’s one of the most challenging parts of raising a puppy? Potty training or house training.

 There will be frustrations at first, but things will get easier, and quickly!

-Once your pup seems to have a clear understanding of when and where to use the bathroom, you can start cutting down on crate time and give them more room to roam.
+Once your pup seems to have a clear understanding of when and where to use the bathroom, you can start cutting down on crate or pen time and give them more room to roam.

 When moving into this phase, it’s important that you watch for any patterns or signals that indicate it may be time for a trip outside.
-These signs can include anxious pacing, awkward waddling or even some whimpering.
+Many puppies have a sign or tell that they are about to go to the bathroom.
+These signs can include anxious pacing, sniffing, awkward waddling or even some whimpering.
 The golden rule here is that if anything seems out of the ordinary from fun and carefree puppy behavior, it’s probably the right time to hit the yard for a break.

-Remember, you are the one constant factor in the hectic mind of a young pup, so keep the rules consistent and they will get with the program, even if it takes some time.
+Remember, you are the one constant factor in the hectic mind of a young pup, so keep the rules consistent and they will learn, even if it takes some time.

 It’s also important that you keep an eye on what your pup leaves behind in the backyard, especially during these early days.
 Anything out of the ordinary should be noted and you may need to switch up the meal protocol if problems persist.